S-kus/Sugarizer_vueJs/README.md

 ### Writing tests for these newly written files in Vue Test Utils with Jest

-These are tests and coverage table of the components:
+These are Coverage Table of the components:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86892991/217040308-bcc032da-f3c8-4717-8c1b-5600e2892f1b.png" alt="animated" />